 Botox and Dysport vials contain, in addition to the botulinum toxin, a substance called albumin.
 This is a protein found in the blood.
 Its presence in Botox and Dysport vials makes the chemical stay stable in its jar between uses.
 Xeomin, on the other hand, just contains boltulinum toxin and has no additives.

 Some people feel that when Botox “does not work,” Dysport does and vice versa.
 Some patients have a much quicker response to Botox and Xeomin than to Dysport, and some to Dysport before Xeomin and Botox.
 For those experiencing less of a result with Botox than they are used to, Dysport is a wonderful change.

-All botulinum toxin formulations carry some risk of side effect with treatment.
-These include dry mouth, fatigue, headache, nausea, neck pain, pain, redness, bleeding at injection site, swelling, or tenderness at the injection site, sinus inflammation, sore throat, stiff or weak muscles at or near the injection site.
-Very rare but serious side effects include allergic reactions, difficulty swallowing or breathing, dizziness, drooping affected area, facial paralysis, fainting, loss of bladder control, loss of strength, seizures, severe or persistent muscle weakness, shortness of breath, slow heartbeat, speech changes or problems, vision changes or problems, wheezing.
+All botulinum toxin formulations carry some risk of side effects with treatment.
+These include dry mouth, fatigue, headache, nausea, neck pain, pain, redness, bleeding at the injection site, swelling, or tenderness at the injection site, sinus inflammation, sore throat, stiff or weak muscles at or near the injection site.
+Very rare but serious side effects include allergic reactions, difficulty swallowing or breathing, dizziness, the drooping affected area, facial paralysis, fainting, loss of bladder control, loss of strength, seizures, severe or persistent muscle weakness, shortness of breath, slow heartbeat, speech changes or problems, vision changes or problems, wheezing.